rsksmart/devportal-1.0/rif/relay/operator-manual.md

  Then call the method `acceptToken(address token)` directly in each contract, using an account with tRBTC.

 ## How to Monitor the Address Used to RIF Relay Transactions
-Is important to verify the address used to relay transactions to have balance of rBTC.
+It is important to verify the address used to relay transactions to have enough balance (rBTC).
 To get the relayWorkerAddress call the relay server endpoing <host:port>/getaddr to get:
 {
   - `"relayWorkerAddress":"0x242870b75325309f3d1aa635fe175390fd8c15ea"`,